-Short answer: Please consider contributing your syllabi to the OSP collection.
-If you're willing to so so, send them attached to an email to: firstname.lastname@example.org.
+Please consider contributing your syllabi to the Open Syllabus archive.
+If you're willing to do so, send them attached to an email to: firstname.lastname@example.org.

 - The Open Syllabus Explorer publishes aggregrated citation data on a rolling 4-year delayed basis.
 It does not provide information about individual syllabi.
 We are also building a public collection that we will index to assigned titles and make available for download.
 If you are willing to share on this basis, please put 'public' in the email subject line.
 Otherwise, syllabi are private by default in the Explorer.

-Longer answer: We want the Open Syllabus Project to become a way to understand higher education as a global project of transmitting knowledge from one generation to the next.
-We also want it to become a tool for democratizing and defending the integrity of that project.
+Open Syllabus provides a view of higher education as a global project of transmitting knowledge from one generation to the next.
+It is also a tool for democratizing and defending the integrity of that project.
 Our syllabus use policies are an effort to pursue and, where necessary, balance both goals.
 We need help to realize them.

 We need the support and participation of universities—especially in the form of access to university-held syllabus archives.
-If you are in a position to explore formal participation of your university in the project,send us a note.
+If you are in a position to explore formal participation of your university,send us a note.

 We welcome older syllabi.
-The collection is small before 2010 and inadequate for any real analysis before 2000.
+The collection is small before 2010 and inadequate for analysis before 2000.
 We would love to be able to expand the historical reach of the Explorer.